lppedd/di-wise-neo/README.md

 ## Decorator-based injection

 You can also perform dependency injection using TypeScript's experimental decorators.

-**di-wise-neo** supports decorating constructor's and instance method's parameters.
+**di-wise-neo** supports decorating constructor and instance method parameters.

+> [!NOTE]
-It does not support property injection by design.
+> Property injection is **not** supported by design.

 ### `@Inject(Token)`